-This classic Cord was photographed at the San Diego Automotive Museum in Balboa Park in San Diego, California.
-Some of the signature cars found in the collection are: Louie Mattar’s Car, a 1947 Cadillac that was driven non-stop from Alaska to Mexico City; a 1948 Tucker (#19); and a 1969 Fiat 500 that’s referred to as “Luigi.”
+This classic Cord was photographed at the San Diego Automotive Museum located in Balboa Park in San Diego, California.
+Some of the signature cars that can be found in the collection include: Louie Mattar’s Car, a 1947 Cadillac that was driven non-stop from Alaska to Mexico City; a 1948 Tucker (#19); and a 1969 Fiat 500 that’s referred to as “Luigi.”
 Exhibits are changed every three months to bring in cars of different types or eras and allowing you to see something different each time you visit.

-The original idea of creating an automotive museum in Balboa Park came from Briggs Cunningham and in 1979 the San Diego City Council considered the issue and in 1980 they gave unanimous approval to the museum and granted a long term lease for one of the historic buildings— former California State Building, built for the 1935-36 California Pacific International Exposition—in Balboa Park.
+Briggs Cunningham initially proposed creating an automotive museum in Balboa Park and in 1980 the San Diego City Council gave unanimous approval to the museum and granted a long term lease for one of the historic buildings in Balboa Park; a former California State Building built for the 1935-36 California Pacific International Exposition.

-Free Tuesday (for San Diego County Residents only)
+- Free Tuesday (for San Diego County Residents only on select Tuesdays)

 NEWS: The winner of the National Photo Month Contest will be announced in a post on June 5, 2019